The Belko Experiment poster

 The inciting incident occurs at 10 minutes when The building goes into lockdown with metal shutters sealing all windows and exits.
 A voice over the intercom orders employees to kill two people within 30 minutes or four will die..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Four employees' heads explode via the tracking devices when the first deadline passes, proving the threat is real and forcing everyone to accept they are in a deadly game with no escape., moving from reaction to action.
+This indicates the protagonist's commitment to Four employees' heads explode via the tracking devices when the first deadline passes, proving the threat is real and forcing everyone to accept they are in a deadly game with no escape., moving from reaction to action.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, Leandra is killed by Barry's men despite Mike's efforts to save her.
 Mike's hope and moral anchor dies, leaving him devastated and alone in the carnage., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.